marrink-lab/vermouth-martinize/doc/source/martinize2_workflow.rst

 any mutations and modifications into account).
 :class:`~vermouth.processors.repair_graph.RepairGraph` takes care of all this.

-To identify atoms in a residue we consider the largest common induced subgraph between the residue and its reference since the residue can be both too small (atoms missing in the input) and too large (atoms from PTMs) at the same time.
+To identify atoms in a residue we consider the :ref:`graph_algorithms:maximum common induced subgraph` between the residue and its reference since the residue can be both too small (atoms missing in the input) and too large (atoms from PTMs) at the same time.
 Unfortunately, this is a very expensive operation which scales exponentially with the size of the residue.
 So if you know beforehand that your structure contains (very) large PTMs, such as lipidations, consider specifying those as separate residues.

-The largest common induced subgraph is found using :class:`~vermouth.ismags.ISMAGS`, where nodes are considered equal if their elements are equal.
+The maximum common induced subgraph is found using :class:`~vermouth.ismags.ISMAGS`, where nodes are considered equal if their elements are equal.
 Beforehand, the atoms in the residue will be sorted such that the isomorphism where most atom names correspond with the reference is